 TABLE OF CONTENTS

-As the COVID-19 pandemic stretches into its fifth month, and cases continue to rise, the need for widespread diagnostic testing is critical to controlling the outbreak.
+As the COVID-19 pandemic stretches into its tenth month, and cases continue to rise, the need for widespread diagnostic testing is critical to controlling the outbreak.

 Diagnostic tests, also known as viral tests, identify individuals who are currently infected with COVID-19.
 The other type of testing currently available, antibody testing, identifies people who previously had COVID-19.

 Confirming that sick individuals are infected with COVID-19 is not only important in helping people get the correct treatment, it is essential to slowing the spread of this highly contagious disease.
 Individuals with confirmed COVID-19 cases should self-isolate so they do not infect others.
 Once an individual gets a positive diagnosis, contact tracers can notify people who had contact with the infected individual, so they can get tested and self-isolate if necessary.

 Additionally, more testing means epidemiologists and public health experts have a better understanding of the disease’s spread, how many people have been infected, and how the disease affects people who get it.

 Established in the early days of the pandemic, drive-through coronavirus testing follows the same principles as other drive-through services.

 At a drive-through testing site, healthcare workers collect a sample via nasal swab without the patient leaving their car.
 Samples are typically sent to labs for testing, and patients are notified of their results within a few days to a week.

 The primary benefits of drive-through coronavirus testing are safety, efficiency, and convenience.